INDElab/conversationkg/analytics/README.md

   - which groups of people belong to specific standardisation bodies
   - which persons belong to the core staff of the W3C, to managing groups of standardisation bodies and parts of the hierarchies between them
-  - when creatin standardisation decisions have been made and by whom

-problems with this approach include that it likely does not scale well, i.e. each individual document requires specific scraping scripts but at the same time likely does not lead to a large amount of information
+  - when creatin standardisation decisions have been made and by whom Problems with this approach include that it likely does not scale well, i.e. each individual document requires specific scraping scripts but at the same time likely does not lead to a large amount of information

 * large-scale knowledge bases, such as WikiData, contain entries on the standards and technologies decided and maintained by the W3C; <br>
   so e.g. the HTTP standard names its ivnentor and the W3C and IETF as its standardising bodies both of which entities could expanded recusively; <br>